SyuyaMurakami/StreamDataPanel/README.md

 StreamDataPanel is a local-hosted web app, which is used to show frequently-freshed data as line chart, bar chart, pie chart, radar chart, scatter chart or surface chart.
 It is based on eel with python, optimized for speed.

+### Why Another Plotting Library?

+Most ploting libraries in python focus on static data.
+It could be difficult to show data which can be **freshed every second** .
+StreamDataPanel supplies a method to present it.

+StreamDataPanel is designed to **asynchronously transmit data** .
+A chart can be subscribed with its data updated twice per second, while another chart can be updated 10 times per second.
+They won’t influence each other.
+And you can open as many browser tabs as you want, or subscribe a same chart as many times as you want.

+You can design your own data monitor panel with StreamDataPanel.
+Every chart in StreamDataPanel can be **dragged to resize or re-locate** .
+Your design can be saved into local disk, and re-upload to StreamDataPanel next time you want to use it.

+StreamDataPanel provides a **user-friendly API** , making it easier to show your data.
+You do not need to worry about the form of axis tickers or axis value ranges, etc. All you need to do is to give a key word as title of a chart, and pass your data to API, fresh it any time you want.

+StreamDataPanel **seperates web app with data server** .
+You can run your data updating process in one machine and subscribe these charts from others.

 ## Install

 StreamDataPanel can be installed through ``pip`` , as follows: